 - Egg veggie pancakes

-- Toast/bagel: with nut butters, mashed avocado, mashed beans, jam, cream cheese, seeds, fruits, etc.
+- Toast/bagel: with nut butters, mashed avocado, mashed beans, jam, cream cheese, seeds, fruits, etc. Here are some unique and healthy toast toppings to try!

 - Breakfast hash: frozen veggies + ground meat/tofu/beans + spices (e.g. dried oregano, paprika, cumin, etc.)